hpi-swa-teaching/SpreadSheetTool/README.md

 ## Contributing

 Any contribution to SqueakSheet is highly welcome!
-If you would like to join the regular development of this project, please don’t hesitate to contact us – we will be happy to give you an overview about the current state and design thoughts of the project (see [Credits](#Credits)).
+Please feel free to fork and pull-request, and create issues.
+If you would like to join the regular development of this project, please don’t hesitate to contact us – we will be happy to give you an overview about the current state and design thoughts of the project (contact: Christoph Thiede, see [Credits](#Credits).
+If you're at HPI, just send me an email via OWA).

 ## Impressions
 ### Inspecting a morph